awieber-twilio/FlexHackathon/README.md

 # Conversation Relay & Flex

-This repository contains prototype packages for Twilio Conversation Relay (CR) and a Flex Plugin that offers agent assistance to a customer engaging in the CR self-service flow.
+This repository contains prototype packages for Twilio Conversation Relay (CR) with an agent handoff to Twilio Flex.

-These examples are built upon Twilio's Serverless Functions and generally require utilization of the Twilio CLI and serverless runtime plugin.
-Reference the section on "Prerequisites" for more details.
+These examples are built upon Twilio's Serverless Functions and generally require utilization of the Twilio CLI.

 &nbsp;

 ## Architecture

-This is the typical architecture that reflects the communications between the Flex UI (plugin) and the Twilio Cloud (Serverless Functions).

-There are three (3) primary parts of this demonstration package.
+There are two primary parts of this demonstration package.
 They are:
-- Conversation Relay Websocket server ( apps >> convRelayApp ) node process;
+- Conversation Relay Websocket server
-- Twilio Function for agent handoff ( Twilio CLI serverless process); and
+- Function & Studio Flow for agent handoff
-- Flex Plugin ( apps >> flexPluginApp ) (Twilio CLI Flex plugin process).

 >NOTE: In a development/testing environment there are three (3) processes running to support a demonstration in DEV.
 These are: (1) The CR websocket server (node application) runs locally on port 3000; (2) A separate process is used to host the Twilio Function responsible for agentHandoff.
 This uses the Twilio CLI and runs on port 3001; and (3) A final process is used to start the Flex UI with the plugin.
 This also uses the Twilio CLI and Flex plugin running on port 3002.

+We will be deploying the Conversation Relay Server and adding the agent handoff during this lab.

+This is the typical architecture that reflects the communications between the Flex UI (plugin) and the Twilio Cloud (Serverless Functions).

 &nbsp;